EnaSmoak/investigate-database_dvdrentals/README.md

   	+ Create a query that lists each movie, the film category it is classified in, and the number of times it has been rented out

-+ visualizing the query results
++ visualize the query results

-+ drafting a report based on visualizations
++ draft a report based on visualizations